Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Preliminaries

 \begin{proof} {\cite[Theorem 3.1]{HM99}}. \end{proof}

 \begin{Rem*} We remind the reader that a cofinitely generated cotorsion $\Lambda$-module $M$ is a cofinitely generated $\Z_p$-module precisely when the associated $\mu$-invariant is 0. \end{Rem*}

-We record the following result which was first proven by Greenberg. \begin{Prop} Let $E_{/\Q}$ be a rank 0 elliptic curve with good ordinary reduction at $p>2$.
-Then, for density one good (ordinary) primes, $\mu(E/\Q) = \lambda(E/\Q)= 0$. \end{Prop}
+We record the following result which was first proven by Greenberg. \begin{Prop} Let $E_{/\Q}$ be a rank 0 elliptic curve and assume that the Shafarevich--Tate group is finite.
+Then, for density one good (ordinary) primes, $\mu_p(E/\Q) = \lambda_p(E/\Q)= 0$. \end{Prop}

 \begin{proof} See \cite[Theorem 5.1]{Gre99} or \cite[Theorem 3.7]{KR21}. \end{proof}